Browse the glossary using this index

 conda activate pt

-• Install the latest version of PyTorch (version 2.3 as of writing) assuming the existence of a CUDA-compatible GPU:
+• Install the latest version of PyTorch (version 2.7 as of writing) through pip.

 Due to the total size of files to be installed, more than one installation attempt may be necessary.

-• Check if CUDA is available through PyTorch.
-In a Python shell, run the code:
+• Check if CUDA is available through PyTorch by running the command below in the command line: